 3. Latency Arms Race

 The basic formulas will evolve.
-Instead of following static schedules, VWAP and TWAP will become adaptive:
+Instead of following static schedules, VWAP and TWAP will become more adaptive.

 This adaptability will reduce the weaknesses that currently catch traders off guard.